 Pretty much everyone, honestly.
 As credit card thieves get craftier, the average Joe’s financial information is increasingly at risk.
 As chip and pin technology moves into the United States, they’ll become the new standard for credit cards.

 4. When Will Chip and Pin Take Over?

 Right now, the plan is for American financial institutions to switch to chip and pin technology by October of 2015.
 Although some US institutions offer the cards, the switch to this technology has been slow.
 That’s mostly because producing chip and pin cards is more expensive than producing magnetic cards, and it will take a while for financial institutions and stores to retrofit their card readers for the new technology.

 Despite the cost of updating credit card technology, the major credit card companies are preparing for change.
 After the October 2015 deadline, banks and retailers will reportedly face penalties if their clients’ cards are compromised in a security breach.
 It’ll be expensive for merchants to upgrade their equipment, but it could prove very expensive if they don’t.
 Whether or not the October 2015 deadline is set in stone remains to be seen; similar deadlines have been set and passed with no changes.

 5. How Will Qgiv Clients Be Affected?

 First things first: don’t worry!
 You’ll still be able to accept online donations even after the advent of this new type of card.

 Second: we’re keeping a close eye on chip and pin technology and its progress in the States.
 Previous deadlines for adopting the new tech have changed in the past, and we’re staying up-to-date on all new developments.
-Right now, there are only a few chip and pin card readers for mobile devices (like our kiosks and mobile Virtual Terminal) available on the market.
+Right now, there are only a few chip and pin card readers for mobile devices (like our mobile Virtual Terminal) available on the market.
 As soon as they’re readily available, you’ll be the first to know!